This buttermilk and sour cream homemade biscuit recipe will give you the most tender and flaky biscuits you’ve ever had.

 Biscuits and sausage gravy are one of my favorite Southern breakfasts.
 It’s so filling that you don’t really need anything else, other than your coffee or sweet tea… and maybe some fruit to feel like you’re eatin’ healthy.

 What about dinner?
-Here are some other recipes to pair with our tasty biscuits:
+Here are some other recipes to pair with these tasty biscuits:

 - Crispy Fried Chicken and Southern Cole Slaw